SergKrasilnikov/GeoCross/readme.md

 ### Pre-procassing stage
 Preparation of data conducted in the GIS program (ArcGis - in my example).

+(1) The profile on the surface.
-(1) Drawing a line on the surface.
+Drawing a line on the surface.
 It will be a profile of the cross-section.
 Build points along the line with 100 m intervals (Generate Points Along Lines).
+Better to "Include End Points".

 (2) Get X, Y, Z attributes.
+"Add Field" "x" and "y" (Double type) in the attribute table in meters.
+Use "Extract Values to Points" to extract "z" values.
+Export the file as "profile.dbf" ("Export" in the attribute table).

 <image
     src="./data/readme_images/fig2.jpg"